Python library that can help you read, modify and create many types of files used in Nintendo DS games.

 That said, certain parts of ndspy (such as its support for ROM files and raw texture data) have to do with the console's hardware rather than its software, and thus should be relevant to most or all games.

 ndspy requires Python 3.6 or newer to run.
-Python 2 is not supported at all.
+CPython (the reference implementation of Python) and PyPy are both supported.
+Python 2, though, is not supported at all.

 The easiest way to get the latest stable release of ndspy is through PyPI using pip.